Welcome Back to Florida, White Pelicans

 White Pelican Island (Gasparilla Sound)

-On Florida’s west coast, near Placida, White Pelican Island is known to have the largest population of white pelicans in the southeastern United States.
-Located within the Gasparilla Sound, as part of the Charlotte Harbor Aquatic Preserve (stretching from Sanibel Island to Englewood along Florida’s southwest coast), this “liquid park” serves as a protected environment for sea life, fish nurseries, and also bird rookeries.
+On Florida’s west coast, near Placida, White Pelican Island has the largest population of white pelicans in the southeastern United States.
+Located within the Gasparilla Sound, as part of the Charlotte Harbor Aquatic Preserve (stretching from Sanibel Island to Englewood along Florida’s southwest coast), this “liquid park” also serves as a protected environment for sea life, fish nurseries, and also bird rookeries.

 The best (and only) viewing of white pelicans at White Pelican Island is by boat.
 One of the local outfitters, Boca Boats also provides cruises that include a view of the island.
 If you do not want to go by boat, don’t fret!
 Often times you can still find white pelicans by heading to the fishing pier at Boca Grande Causeway.
 Just before the toll bridge you can pull off and park and walk out on the fishing pier to view the white pelicans swimming nearby.